-Despite sharing such a famous name, this James Connolly sadly lived and died in relative obscurity.
+Unlike his famous namesake, this James Connolly sadly lived and died in relative obscurity.

 If we rely on newspaper reports of the time for any details, initially they got them all wrong.
 James was first said to be aged 37, a Labourer and father of five from Gardiner Street (very close to the Custom House).
 Or a 63 year old Quay Labourer.

-The truth was that on the morning of 25 May, James Connolly had been, as usual, at work on the Liffey quays at the Custom House.
-During the street battle after the Auxies arrived, James was killed at the nearby Beresford Place-Gardiner Street junction.
-He was probably going home to his wife at 26 Lower Gardiner Street for lunch (or dinner as known to old Dubs).
+The truth was that on the morning of 25 May, James Connolly had been, as usual, at work on the Liffey quays at or near the Custom House.
+Some time after the Auxies arrived, James was hit by a single bullet at the nearby Beresford Place-Gardiner Street junction.
+He was on his way home to his wife at 26 Lower Gardiner Street for lunch (or dinner as known to old Dubs).
 An uninvolved passer-by, ‘collateral damage’ in an urban conflict.
 James was shot in the back, close to the heart.
-Brought to King George V Military Hospital on 25 May 1921, he was dead on arrival.
+Brought to King George V Military Hospital, he was dead on arrival.

 His widow Maryanne attended the Military Inquiry into the Custom House deaths held in the hospital on 27 May.
 She had to identify the body and testified “… my husband James Connolly was 50 years old.
-He was a quay labourer working for Heiton [an old Dublin builders’ providers].
+He was a quay labourer working for Heiton [a long-time Dublin builders’ providers].
 He never mentioned politics and as far as I know had nothing to do with them”.

 The inquiry verdict was “accidental death, shot by some person or persons unknown”.
 In all probability James Connolly was a victim of the armoured car’s machine gun fire sweeping the streets around the Custom House.
-The papers reported little on that and nothing about his funeral.
+The papers reported very little on his death.

 There are death and burial records for James, so we know his wife was Maryanne, their address at his death, his occupation and grave location.
-But little else.
+But little else with absolute certainty.

-As far as can be determined James was a Dubliner who, it appears, married Maryanne Austin (a widow née Murphy) at St Nicholas of Myra Church, Francis Street, Dublin in 1892.
-They lived on Golden Lane at that time and were to move home several times over the years as was the way of life for the majority of inner city families back then.
+As far as can be determined James was a Dubliner who married Maryanne Austin (a widow née Murphy) at St Nicholas of Myra Church, Francis Street, Dublin in 1892.
+Maryanne’s first husband Thomas, a Labourer aged 30, had died in 1890.
+She and James both lived in 11 Golden Lane at that time and undoubtedly were to move home several times over the years as was the way of life for the majority of inner city families back then.

-It seems the unfortunate man left behind no family but his widow.
+It seems the unfortunate James left behind no family but his widow.
 And probably little if anything of material value.
-He does not have a marker on his resting place in a common grave shared with five other unrelated people in Glasnevin (plot QB76).
+He does not have a marker on his resting place in a common grave shared with five other unrelated people in the so-called “Poor Ground” of Glasnevin’s St Paul’s Section (plot QB76).
 Even the building where he lived on Gardiner Street is gone, replaced by apartments.
 Fate seems to be conspiring to hide most traces of him!

 There is no trace of the woman receiving any compensation for her loss.
 She probably didn’t even know how to make such a claim.
 Two things are certain, however.
 Maryanne is long deceased and was not buried with her late husband.